-Imagine that you’re trekking through the forest, using your trusty compass to navigate through the endless twists and turns, in order to get home.
-Now imagine if that compass were faulty.
-The implication is that every turn you take is potentially taking you further away from where you need to be.
+Imagine that you’re trekking through the forest, using your trusty compass to navigate through the endless twists and turns in order to get home.
+Now imagine that compass is faulty.
+Every turn you take is potentially taking you further away from where you need to be.

-Let’s take the example of an organisation embarking on a big change effort.
-Staff morale and engagement is low and the leadership team believes the cause is uncertainty and insecurity caused by lack of effective communication and a need for reassurance about the changes being made, so they spend time implementing a new communications strategy.
+Let’s take the example of an organisation embarking on a big change programme where staff morale and engagement is low.
+The leadership team believes the cause is uncertainty and insecurity caused by lack of effective communication and a need for reassurance about the changes being made, so they spend time implementing a new communications strategy.
 But when morale and engagement shows no improvement despite an increase in the frequency and type of communication, the leaders are left wondering what went wrong.
-The answer is that it wasn’t an uncertainty or communication problem.
+The answer is that this wasn’t an uncertainty or communication problem.
 It was a perception problem.

 This is a typical example of the cause-effect confusion.

-Let’s take another example.
-A sales manager feels overwhelmed with his workload and believes the only way to solve the problem is to reduce the workload or leave his position.
+Let’s take another common example.
+A manager feels overwhelmed with his demanding workload and believes the only way to solve the problem is to reduce the workload.

-Cause = Workload / Too much to do
+Cause of Overwhelm = Workload / Too much to do

-Effect = Overwhelm, anxiety and lack of clarity
+Effect = Anxiety / lack of clarity and control

-As he’s not in a position to delegate [he’s already given away all the work he can], he feels even more overwhelmed and out of control.
-What seems like a quantity problem is in fact a perception problem.
+As he’s not in a position to delegate further work, he feels out of control and overwhelmed.
+What seems like a quantity issue is in fact a perception problem.
 His feelings of overwhelm are coming from his thinking about how much he has to do and his subsequent perceptions of his ability to handle it.
-The more he thinks in that way, the more those feelings of anxiety increase, the more his clarity and perspective is compromised and in turn, the more of an uphill struggle his job appears.
+But he doesn’t realise this.
+The more he thinks about it in that way, the more those feelings of anxiety increase and the more his clarity and perspective is compromised.
+In turn, the more of an uphill struggle his work appears to be.
 It’s a vicious cycle that instantly gets resolved when we realise the true cause-effect formula.

-Cause = our thinking shaped by our understanding of how reality works
+Cause of feeling overwhelmed = our moment to moment thinking shaped by our understanding of how reality is being created within us

-As a result of realising where our feelings and perceptions are actually coming from [thought], we regain our bearings, clarity and perspective and then one of the following happens:
+As a result of realising where our feelings and perceptions are actually coming from [the power of thought and consciousness], we stop blaming something or someone else and in doing so we regain our bearings, bandwidth and clarity, resulting in new perspectives which might include;

-If we want to enjoy our work, do our best and handle the challenges presented, we first have to make sure we correctly define a problem.
-All the time we spend looking in the wrong direction for the cause and solution, we will continue to suffer the false starts and blind alleys that our innocent cause-effect confusion creates.
+If we want to enjoy our work, do our best and handle the challenges presented, it’s helpful to make sure we’ve correctly defined what we perceive as problems.
+All the time that we spend looking for causes and solutions where they are not, we will continue to suffer the false starts and blind alleys that our innocent cause-effect confusion creates.